johnshopkins/hubJS/README.md

 ## <a name="getter"></a> Getter functions

 All getter functions return a JavaScript promise, which is an object that has a function as the value of the `then` property. `then()` takes a single function as a argument, which is called when the promise is fulfilled.
-This function accepts three arguments:
+This function accepts two arguments:

 1. `data`: data retrieved from the request (JSON)
 2. `status`: HTTP status code (example: 200)
-3. `statusText`: HTTP status test (example; "OK")

 Related: [Detecting errors](#detecting-errors)